-Read the guide produced by the core cities partners of the Science Based Targets Network – CDP, C40, GCoM, ICLEI, WRI and WWF.
-The guide will give you an introduction to science-based climate targets and an understanding of three different ways to develop yours.
+Read the Guide for Cities produced by the core cities partners of the Science Based Targets Network - CDP, C40, Global Covenant of Mayors (GCoM), ICLEI, WRI and WWF.
+The guide will give you an introduction to science-based climate targets and an understanding of three different methodologies to develop your target.

 Set or check your target.
 Use one of the methodologies in the guide to check if your existing target aligns with a fair share of emissions reduction in line with limiting global warming to 1.5 °C. If you do not have a target, or your target needs updating, use one of the methodologies in the guide to set a science-based target.

-Report your target by disclosing it in the CDP-ICLEI Cities Questionnaire, If your city does not have a target, please indicate why you have not yet set one in your response.
+Report your target by disclosing it in CDP-ICLEI Track.
+If your city does not have a target, please indicate why you have not yet set one in your response.
 CDP will contact you following the disclosure deadline to support you with next steps in setting your target.

 Disclose annually to track progress against your target.
 It may be necessary to update your target over time, based on progress to date and developments in climate science.

-CDP is actively supporting cities to set, check and disclose science-based climate targets.
+CDP is actively supporting cities and local governments to set, check and disclose science-based climate targets.
 To access this support, report your current or updated target to CDP-ICLEI Track.